Akkatecture/Documentation/content/docs/basic_concepts/primitives.md

 1. The identity follow the form `{class without "Id"}-{guid}` e.g. `account-c93fdb8c-5c9a-4134-bbcd-87c0644ca34f` for the above `AccountId` example.

-2. The internal `Guid` can be generated using one of the following methods/properties.
-Note that you can access the `Guid` factories directly by accessing the static methods on the `GuidFactories` class.
+2. The internal `Guid` can be generated using one of the following methods/properties as described by points 3-5 on this list.
+You can access the `Guid` factories directly by accessing the static methods on the `GuidFactories` class.

 3. `New`: Uses the standard `Guid.NewGuid()`.